Krius2023/nodemon-in-typescript/README.md

 This command will generate JavaScript files in the `dist` folder according to the settings in `tsconfig.json` file.

-4. Run Watch Mode:
+4. Open one terminal and run the command

 `npm run watch`

 This command will watch for changes in TypeScript files and automatically transpile them to JavaScript whenever they are modified.

-5. Run Development Server:
+5. Open another terminal and run the command

 `npm run dev`